TongyJia/MADN/README.md

  Run main.py for training.

  ### Cite
- If you use part of this code, please kindly cit
+ If you use part of this code, please kindly cite

  ```
  @article{jia2021effective,